Can I cash in my whole private pension pot as a lump sum?

 What is pension freedom?

-In April 2015 the government introduced something it called 'pension freedom' (also known as 'the pension freedoms').
-It gave pension savers unprecedented control over how they can access their pension pots.
+In April 2015, the government introduced ‘pension freedoms.'
+It tore up the old rule book and gave pension savers unprecedented control over how they accessed their pensions.

-Previously, most people had little option but to use their pension pot to buy an annuity, which sometimes didn't suit their lifestyle.
+Previously, most savers had little option but to use their pension to buy a guaranteed income with an annuity, which sometimes didn't suit their lifestyle or offer the best value.

 When can I cash in my whole pension pot?

-If you have a defined contribution pension (most pensions are this type), then the rules allow you to access it flexibly from your 55th birthday onwards.
+If you have a defined contribution pension, such as a personal pension or self-invested personal pension (SIPP), then the rules allow you to access it flexibly from your 55th birthday onwards (age 57 from 2028).

-For those with a defined benefit pension, you might be able to take all your benefits as a lump sum under 'trivial commutation' if your total pension value is under £30,000 and the scheme permits it.
+You might be able to take all your benefits as a lump sum under 'trivial commutation' rules, if your pension is worth less than £30,000 and the scheme permits it.
 This option generally applies if you're at least 55 or retiring early due to ill health.

-When you do retire, there are several different ways to draw your pension.
+When you do eventually retire, there are several different ways to draw your pension.

 Cashing in your pension – i.e. withdrawing the whole amount at once – is technically possible.
 However, in most cases, it is best avoided.